michelou/spark-examples/RESOURCES.md

 - [Install Hadoop 3.2.1 on Windows 10 Step by Step Guide][blog_raymond] by Raymond, October 2021.
 - [Build Your Own WinUtils for Spark][blog_meakins] by Nigel Meakins, April 2021.
 - [CERN Database Blog](https://db-blog.web.cern.ch/blog/) :
+  - [Performance Comparison of 5 JDKs on Apache Spark][blog_canali_2023] by Luca Canali, November 2023.
   - [Making histograms with Apache Spark and other SQL engines][blog_canali_2022] by Luca Canali, May 2022.
   - [Apache Spark 3.0 Memory Monitoring Improvements][blog_canali_2020] by Luca Canali, August 2020.
   - [SparkMeasure, a tool for performance troubleshooting of Apache Spark workloads][blog_canali_2018] by Luca Canali, August 2018.